tkrajina/10000sentences/README.md

 The app will allow only a certain number of _REPEAT_ sentences.
 If you reach that number, no new sentences will be shown to you.
 Only when you fix _REPEAT_ sentences (i.e. succeed in guessing all the words), new ones will be available for you.

+## Annotations

+The application allows you to write **annotations** on words.
+More than one words can be annotated with the same annotation.

+Annotations are best used to create your own dictionary as you proceed learning new sentences.
+If you use annotations like a dictionary, make sure that you write them in gramatically neutral way.
+For example, if you learn Italian, you will need to put "camminare" (to walk), "cammino" (I walk), "camminero" (I will walk) under one annotation (for example "walk").

+This application is not able to discern if "camminero" (I will walk) and "camminavo" (I was walking) are one and the same word.
+It is up to you to figure out that this must be under one annotation, but this journey of "figuring out" words is part of language learning.

 # Help, FAQ

 ## Can I learn a language by using this app?